ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 The [[internal logic]] of various sorts of categories are most naturally regarded as the typed predicate logic associated to the "poset of subobjects" functor $Sub:C^{op}\to Pos$, and the requisite levels of structure on $C$ induce the required semantic structure on both $C$ and $Sub$.
 For instance, if $C$ is [[regular category|regular]], then each $Sub(X)$ is a meet-semilattice and the adjoints $\exists_f$ exist, while if $C$ is a [[Heyting category]], then each $Sub(X)$ is a [[Heyting algebra]] and both adjoints $\exists_f$ and $\forall_f$ exist.
 However, not all indexed posets in which one wants to apply type theory are constructed from subobjects  in some category; see for instance [[tripos]].

+### Propositions as types

-The _second_ approach to reconciling type theory with logic is to blur the distinction between types and propositions;
+The second approach to reconciling type theory with logic is to blur the distinction between types and propositions;
 this is called the "[[propositions as types]]" paradigm.
 Instead of requiring that a proposition $\phi$ be